@Jigglestiks I knew they did banking in Germany, was just the U.S. portion I was surprised by.

 While not as harsh as previous years, this was still not a good year for cancellations on the TV networks.

 With the cancellations over, and the upfronts completed showing off the new series, it’s time to look over what happened at the networks this season.

-A total of 42 shows met their end this season, making it the biggest bloodbath since I started keeping track.
+A total of 38 shows met their end this season, down slightly from last seasons 42.

 First Season Shows

 Of the 37 shows canceled, 18 of them were brand new.
 This is way better than last years run, so perhaps the networks are finally learning some lessons.

 For clarification, these are shows of all ages, and not just first seasons, this also goes for the dramas and reality shows.
 Lets face it, comedies were a mess this year as they have been for a while.
 The networks seem completely incapable of discovering humor that will click with an audience and what won’t.

 Dramas took the hardest hit this year with 26 total shows canceled.
 Clearly, the drama formulas need to be readjusted a bit.